octobercms/docs/3.x/extend/services/response-view.md

 You may define your macros in the `boot` method of a [plugin registration file](../extending.md).
 Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place macro registrations.

-<a id="oc-views"></a>
 ## Views

 Views are a great way to store system based presentation logic, such as markup used by an API or end point, or markup that is shared with the CMS and back-end areas.
-Views are also used by the [Mail service](../services/mail.md) for providing default template content.
+Views are also used by the [Mail service](../system/sending-mail.md) for providing default template content.
 Views are typically stored in the `views` directory of a plugin.

 A simple view could look something like this: